+Mr. Sims served as our Chief Executive Officer from March 2019 to August 2019, as our interim Chief Executive Officer from May 2018 to March 2019 and as our Executive Chairman from October 2018 to March 2019.
+Mr. Sims served as a non-executive employee of the Company in the role of Advisor to the Chief Executive Officer, in addition to his rule as Chairman of the Board of Directors, from August 2019 until February 9, 2020.
 Following his appointment as interim Chief Executive Officer in May 2018, Mr. Sims was generally not entitled to any additional fees or other compensation for serving as a member of the board, including any fees or equity grants in accordance with our non-employee director compensation policy, although the equity awards previously granted to him in connection with his service as a member of our board of directors will continue to vest based on his service as Chief Executive Officer.
-Effective February 1, 2020, in connection with his termination of employment with us and return to his status as non-executive chairman of the board of directors effective February 9, 2020, Mr. Sims again became available to receive the compensation under our non-employee director compensation policy and received the automatic annual equity awards described above in February 2020.
-Subject to his remaining as a member of our board of directors, Mr. Sims' will receive a cash retainer for his service as the non-employee chairman of the board of directors for the remainder of 2020, based on an annualized rate of \$240,000 per year.
-His annual cash retainer thereafter will be determined in accordance with our nonemployee director compensation policy described above.
-The compensation received by Mr. Sims for his service as chairman of the board of directors, interim Chief Executive Officer, Chief Executive Officer and Advisor to the Chief Executive Officer during 2019 is presented in "Executive Compensation-Summary Compensation Table."
+Effective February 1, 2020, in connection with his termination of employment with us and return to his status as non-executive chairman of the board of directors effective February 9, 2020, Mr. Sims again became available to receive the compensation under our non-employee director compensation policy and received the automatic annual equity awards described above in February 2020 and the cash compensation described above.

-The following table sets forth information for the year ended December 31, 2019, regarding the compensation awarded to, earned by, or paid to our non-employee directors who served on our board of directors during 2019:
+The following table sets forth information for the year ended December 31, 2020, regarding the compensation awarded to, earned by, or paid to our non-employee directors who served on our board of directors during 2020:

-Name Fees earned or paid in cash Option awards(1) Stock awards(1) All other compensation Total Tzau-Jin Chung \$ 40,000 \$ 32,772 \$ 30,476 \$ \$ 103,249 Joan H. Gillman 48,000 32,772 30,476 - 111,249 Frances Kordyback(2) 16,000 54,222 30,476 100,699 Thomas A. Munro 46,600 32,772 30,476 109,849 Arthur M. Toscanini 53,300 32,772 30,476 - 116,549
+v Fees earned or paid in Option Stock All other T Name cash awards(1) awards(1) compensation(2) Total Tzau-Jin Chung \$ 40,000 \$30,920 \$27,480 \$ - \$ 98,400 Joan H. Gillman 48,000 30,920 27,480 106,400 Thomas A. Munro 46,600 30,920 27,480 105,000 James K. Sims 213,534 46,380 41,224 83,204 384,342 Arthur M. Toscanini 53,300 30,920 27,480 111,700

-Amounts reflect the full grant-date fair value of stock awards and stock options granted during 2019 computed in accordance with Accounting Standards Codification, or ASC, Topic 718, rather than (1) the amounts paid to or realized by the named individual.
-We provide information regarding the assumptions used to calculate the value of all option awards made to our directors in Note 10 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019, and filed with the SEC on February 28, 2020.
-Ms. Kordyback resigned from the board of directors on June 27, 2019.
-In connection with her resignation, our board of directors extended the post-resignation exercise period of her outstanding vested
+- (1) Amounts reflect the full grant-date fair value of stock awards and stock options granted during 2020 computed in accordance with Accounting Standards Codification, or ASC, Topic 718, rather than the amounts paid to or realized by the named individual.
+We provide information regarding the assumptions used to calculate the value of all option awards made to our directors in Note 10 to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020, and filed with the SEC on February 19, 2021. - (2) Amounts for Mr. Sims reflect his base salary earned prior to his termination of employment and return to his status as non-executive chairman of the board of directors in February 2020.